Scottish National League Division One

 The Scottish National League Division One (known as Arnold Clark National League Division 1 for sponsorship reasons) is the second tier of the Scottish League Championship for amateur rugby union clubs in Scotland.

 The division was established in its current format in 2014, with the creation of three national leagues below the Premiership.

 For the 2023–24 season, the division was reduced from 12 to 10 teams.

 Promotion and Relegation

-The winners are promoted to the Premiership while relegation is to National League Division 2.
+The winners are promoted to the Premiership and the runners-up compete in a play-off match with 9th in the Premiership, while the bottom team is relegated to National League Division Two.

-2025–26 Teams
+2026–27 Teams

-Departing were GHA, promoted to the Scottish Premiership while Highland (10th), Dundee (11th) and Peebles (12th) were relegated to National League Division 2.
+Departing were Edinburgh Accies, promoted to the Scottish Premiership while Gordonians were relegated to National League Division Two.